-In this episode, we sit down with Dr. Magdy Attia, a professor of Aerospace Engineering at Embry Riddle Aeronautical University, and we discuss the current state of the STEM industries, and the future of where the industries are going, along with potential litigation roadblocks for these industries.
+In this episode, we return to speak with Dr. Magdy Attia—a professor of Aerospace Engineering at Embry Riddle Aeronautical University.
+Dr. Attia discusses the current state of the STEM industries, and the future of where the industries are going, along with potential litigation roadblocks for these industries.

 Episode 2- The Future of STEM and Aerospace Engineering